huazzers/desma126/docs/readings-and-homeplays.md

         index.md  # The documentation homepage.
         ...       # Other markdown pages, images and other files. -->

+---

 ## Reading Responses
 <!--Brief description on what reading responses are.-->

+Read the assigned material, and submit your response to the given questions **in your own words.**

 ### Reading Response 1